AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 For starters, the "normal" way to choose a secondary or tertiary color is to move the color wheel a few degrees.
 However, since the human eye is non-linear and Google makes a point about accessibility standards, a standard color wheel probably isn't what Material 3 uses.

-#### First experiment: calculate Hues in sRGB/hsl and CIE-Lch(ab) space
+#### First experiment: calculate Hues in CIE-Lch(ab) and CIE-Lch(cv) space

-The table below shows colors from 4 examples and the difference in degrees for the hues.
+The table below shows colors from 6 examples and the difference in degrees for the hues.

 _Color conversion using CIE-Lab_ (conversions using https://www.easyrgb.com/en/convert.php#inputFORM)